Character U and Orientation

 For Parents, Families, and Supporters

 Parents, family and friends, thank you for supporting our Bulldogs as they venture into the next chapter of their lives.
-Below you will find some important links, as well as information about our Parents Association.
+Below, you will find some important links, as well as information about our Parents Association.
+Know what's going on at DeSales through these groups designed specifically for parents.
+Check back regularly for updates, events, and important information.
 We look forward to you visiting us!

 - Special invitations to exciting campus lectures and events, including the annual Furphy and Marcon lectures.